With insurance professionals and a 24/7 emergency claims service, we are ready to assist you no matter what.

 Program Duration

-Designed to be completed in 2 years of full-time study.
+Designed to be completed in 3 years of full-time study.
 The maximum length of the degree program is 4 years with the possibility to appeal for an additional year.
+Highly motivated students may complete the program in 2 years.

 Course Format Options